Navya-shaji/Navya-shaji/README.md

 Through dedication and consistent learning, I completed the MERN Stack—mastering MongoDB, Express.js, React.js, and Node.js.
 Every day in this journey has been an exciting opportunity to learn, build, and grow.
 I'm passionate about creating meaningful, scalable web applications that make a difference."

 **💡 Lessons I’ve learned:**
-✅ Building projects makes learning faster and deeper.
+🛠️ Building projects makes learning faster and deeper.
-✅ Consistency and practice beat talent every time.
+📅 Consistency and practice beat talent every time.
-✅ Collaboration and asking questions accelerate growth.
+🤝 Collaboration and asking questions accelerate growth.
+🐞 Debugging is not a setback — it’s where real learning happens.
+📝 Documenting your code and thought process improves clarity.
+🧠 Staying curious keeps the spark alive in your tech journey.
+📈 Small progress every day leads to big results over time.
+📣 Sharing knowledge helps reinforce your own understanding.
+🧗 It’s okay to feel stuck — what matters is not giving up.
 ---

  🏆 **My Achievements**

 🎯 Built several responsive websites using **HTML, CSS, Bootstrap, and JavaScript**.
 🎯 Created portfolio and mini-projects while learning React.
 🎯 Solved multiple JavaScript and DSA problems for practice.